backdrop-contrib/rate/README.txt

 3. Widget types
 4. Theming
 5. Voting results
+6. Views integration
+7. Expiration (close voting on a specified date)
-6. Using rate in blocks or panels
+8. Using rate in blocks or panels

 1. Installation
 --------------------------------------------------------------------------------